 It’s ‘that time’ again – review time...

-As I’ve previously written, our journey has not been as challenging as some, but not as fast as others; it is our journey and no two are the same.
-For those of you who’ve only recently come to know about hip dysplasia and Healthy Hips Australia (HHA), I am HHA’s founder and this excerpt is from my story that I’ve share already.
+Our journey has not been as challenging as some, but not as fast as others; it is our journey and no two are the same.
+For those of you who’ve only recently come to know about hip dysplasia and Healthy Hips Australia (HHA), I am HHA’s founder and this excerpt is from my story that I shared two and a half years ago:

 "Eve was breech, and when she was three weeks old, we were told a short stint in a Pavlik harness would correct her shallow hip sockets and we could put it all behind us; that did not happen.
 Eve wore a harness then brace 23/7 for 10 of her first 12 months of life, she got the green light to stop nighttime bracing just before her second birthday.
 We are confident she has avoided surgery, but have learnt to keep an open mind.

 Maya kept her head down during pregnancy and we thought she would therefore avoid any trouble with hip dysplasia.
 Her 6- and 10-week ultrasounds were promising, but by six months she needed to go into a brace.
 Maya only needed four months of 23/7 bracing and, for the past eight months since then, has been using a brace during nights and naps."

 So why are reviews so daunting?